magacoin/magacoin/doc/reduce-traffic.md

 Disabling listening will result in fewer nodes connected (remember the maximum of 8 outbound peers).
-Fewer nodes will result in less traffic usage as you are relaying blocks and transactions to fewer nodes.
+Fewer nodes will result in less traffic usage as you are relaying bricks and transactions to fewer nodes.

 ## 3. Reduce maximum connections (`-maxconnections=<num>`)